MMHossaini/Angular/README.md

 Not doing any uni tests at the moment, but these are the requirments

 1. When page loads, if uesr is not logged in, they should be forwareded to login page, else to home
+2. If a login link is expired. the login page should display a message to the user
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).